 Again, there’s no easy way to dispose of oil, so if you care about the environment, it’s good to avoid wastage in this regard.

-The chain brake built into the Husqvarna 455 is activated by inertia.
+The Husqvarna 455 has an inertia-activated chain brake.
 How does that work?

-So, the saw analyses the movement of the chain, and if it becomes rapid or sudden, like a kickback, the brake will automatically stop the machine using the force of inertia.
+So, the saw analyses the movement of the chain.
+If it becomes rapid or sudden, like a kickback, the brake will automatically stop the machine using the force of inertia.

-Falling marks help you with lining up the cuts you need to make, ensuring the tree, or whatever you are planning on cutting, falls where you need it to.
+Falling marks help you with lining up the cuts you need to make, ensuring the tree, or whatever you plan on cutting, falls where you need it to.
 Felling marks on this model are easily noticeable and precise, which is a very practical feature.